 Vermiculture systems will be certified against AS/NZS 1546.1 and dry composting toilets against AS/NZS 1546.2.

 EPA will also nominate the interim standards for sand filters.
-They will be included in a technical annex to Guidelines for environmental management: code of practice – onsite wastewater management (publication 891).
+They will be included in a technical annex to the Code of practice – Onsite wastewater management (publication 891).

 EPA will collate certificates of conformity and ensure they have been certified to the relevant standards.
 We will also maintain a list of valid certificate holders against each treatment system type.